menu

 By Josie F. Turner, Journalist specialized in Animal Welfare.
-Updated: March 19, 2020
+Updated: March 14, 2024

 See files for Dogs

-German Shepherd puppy diet: newborn
+German Shepherd puppy diet

 For a German Shepherd puppy to develop and grow properly, it is imperative that they first nurse on their mother's milk.
 The first milk they receive is a protein and antibody-rich type of milk known as colostrum.
 This gives the puppy's immune and central nervous systems a boost.
-They then progress on to regular breast milk.
+They then progress to regular breast milk.

 Puppies will nurse for at least 6 to 8 weeks, gradually being weaned on to solid food at about 4 weeks.
 We cannot overemphasize the importance of a puppy’s first milk, as it provides them with 90% of its natural defenses.
 In addition, a puppy’s first feeding contributes to proper blood flow and helps oxygenate the puppy's organs.